natj/natj.github.io/_posts/group/2024-05-30-helsinki_cluster_access.md

 ### Modules

-Next, we will automate the loading of the necessary HPC modules on turso.
-SSH to `turso` and move to the `vakka` work disk space, and clone `runko` there for later access:
+Next, we will automate the loading of the necessary HPC modules on `hile`.
+SSH to `hile` and move to the `vakka` work disk space, and clone `runko` there for later access:

 ```bash
 ssh turso